qemqemqem/template_for_ai_planning/notes/unstructured/PLANNING.md

    ```
 6. **Continue** until the entire unstructured document has been processed

+## Document Lifecycle

+Unstructured requirements follow this lifecycle:

+- **Created**: When receiving initial client specifications
+- **Processed**: Gradually converted into formal feature documents
+- **Completed**: When all sections have been formalized and referenced

 ## Best Practices

 - Process unstructured documents incrementally rather than all at once